Clinical-Genomics/cg_lims/README.md

 ### Configure EPPs

-The branch with the new script has been installed and you want to test the script through the web interface.
+The branch with the new script has been installed, and you want to test the script through the web interface.
 (Or deploy it to production.
 The procedure is the same.)

 Let us call the new script we want to test: `move-samples`.
 Running it from the command line looks like this: